Yorkshire Terrier exercise & Fitness Guide

 Exercise by Age

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Yorkshire Terriers have particular requirements based on their small size, minimal shedding level, and genetic predispositions to dental disease and luxating patella.
+Practical Yorkshire Terriers care is shaped by three things: small size, minimal shedding, and a known predisposition to dental disease and luxating patella.

 Mental Stimulation